gh, we saw

 den Linden avenue.
 One of the

-university buildings proudly displayed a
+university buildings proudly displayed a bronze

 plaque on the wall by